• Home

 The Setup

-⁻ A rubber ball – can also be replaced with a paper or straw ball for younger players.
+• A rubber ball, or a softer paper or straw ball for younger children.

 The Playground

-Four stones are kept to form a square boundary, each about 10– 12 feet apart.
-The area inside is called the Randos field.
+Four stones are placed to form a square, usually about 10 to 12 feet apart.
+This square forms the main Randos field.

-One point is marked as the starting/base point where the batsman stands.
-The surrounding space beyond the stones is where the fielding (opponent) team positions themselves.
+One point is marked as the starting or base point where the batsman begins.
+The space outside the stone square is used by the fielding team.

 Players and Teams